Rory Kinnear: Theatre

-Kinnear's performances in Phyllida Lloyd's production of Mary Stuart and Trevor Nunn's Hamlet, in which he played Laertes, met with acclaim.
-He also achieved recognition as the outrageous Sir Fopling Flutter in The Man of Mode at the National Theatre, winning a Laurence Olivier Award and Ian Charleson Award.
-Other notable theatre work includes the lead in Thomas Middleton's The Revenger's Tragedy, the role of Pyotr in Maxim Gorky's Philistines and the role of Mitia in a stage adaptation of the Nikita Mikhalkov film Burnt by the Sun, all for the National Theatre.
+Kinnear performed in Phyllida Lloyd's production of Mary Stuart, and in Trevor Nunn's Hamlet, in which he played Laertes.
+He also achieved recognition as the outrageous Sir Fopling Flutter in The Man of Mode at the National Theatre, winning the 2008 Laurence Olivier Award for Best Performance in a Supporting Role and Ian Charleson Award.
+His other notable theatre work includes the lead in Thomas Middleton's The Revenger's Tragedy, Pyotr in Maxim Gorky's Philistines, and Mitia in a stage adaptation of the Nikita Mikhalkov film Burnt by the Sun, all for the National Theatre.

 In 2010, he played Angelo in Measure for Measure at the Almeida Theatre.
 Later in 2010, he played the title role in Hamlet at the National Theatre.
-The two portrayals won him the best actor award in the Evening Standard drama awards for 2010.
+The two portrayals won him the best actor award in the Evening Standard Drama Awards for 2010.

 Kinnear appeared in The Last of the Haussmans by Stephen Beresford at the National Theatre during the summer of 2012.
-The production was broadcast to cinemas around the world on 11 October 2012 through the National Theatre Live programme.
+It was broadcast to cinemas around the world on 11 October 2012 through the National Theatre Live programme.

 He starred as Iago opposite Adrian Lester in the title role of Othello in 2013 at the National Theatre throughout the summer of 2013.
-Both actors won the Best Actor award in the Evening Standard Theatre Awards for their roles; the award is normally given to only one actor, but the judges were unable to choose between the two men.
+Both actors won the Best Actor award in the Evening Standard Theatre Awards for their roles; it is normally given to only one actor, but the judges were unable to choose between them.
+Kinnear also won the Laurence Olivier Award for Best Actor 2014 for his performance in Othello.

 From September 2013, the Bush Theatre in London staged Kinnear's debut play The Herd, directed by Howard Davies.
-The play ran at the Steppenwolf Theatre in Chicago beginning 2 April 2015.
+It ran at the Steppenwolf Theatre in Chicago beginning 2 April 2015.
 In October 2017, he appeared in the title role of Young Marx, the premiere production at the Bridge Theatre.
-He returned to the Olivier Theatre at the National Theatre to star as the title role in Macbeth with Anne-Marie Duff from February 2018.
+He returned to the Olivier Theatre at the National Theatre to star in the title role in Macbeth with Anne-Marie Duff from February 2018.